civet-software/CIVET-Django/djcivet_site/docs/index.rst

     \section*{Preface}

 This is the documentation for the CIVET—Contentious Incident Variable Entry Template—data entry system.
-CIVET is being developed by the NSF-sponsored project titled “A Method for Leveraging Public Information Sources for Social Science Research” which is creating tools to improve the efficiency of data generation in the social sciences, with an initial focus on coding event data in the domain of contentious politics.
+CIVET was developed under the NSF-sponsored project titled “A Method for Leveraging Public Information Sources for Social Science Research” which is creating tools to improve the efficiency of data generation in the social sciences, with an initial focus on coding event data in the domain of contentious politics.

 The system is deployed as a `Django <https://www.djangoproject.com/start/overview/>`_ application; it should be possible to get this working by installing Django on a local machine and copying the directory ``djcivet_site``.

 We are very interested in feedback on this system, including any bugs you encounter (please let us know what operating system (e.g. Windows,